How do I apply for SSI Disability?

 You Can Start Your Application Online

+You can apply for SSI online if you are applying simultaneously for Social Security Disability (SSDI).
 To start an SSI application online, visit the Social Security Administration’s website ssa.gov.
 Click on the SSI tab and the website will give you step-by-step instructions on how to apply for SSI Disability.

 Information Needed to Complete an Adult SSI Disability Report

 You will need the names, addresses, and phone numbers of all the medical providers who have evaluated or treated you for your disabling conditions and a list of your medications.
 You will also need the date you believe you became disabled and a list of the places you have worked in the past fifteen years.
 Be thinking about what your work duties were at each employer and the physical and mental requirements of the jobs because you will need to describe these on the report.

 Information Needed to Complete a Child’s SSI Disability Report

 If you are applying for a child, the online Child Disability Kit can be quite helpful in completing the Disability Report.
 The kit includes a worksheet that lists additional information needed for an SSI application for children.
 Some of the additional information needed for a child’s SSI application is a copy of any Individualized Family Service Plan or the Individualized Education Program Plan your child may have.
 The report will also ask for the names of your child’s school, school teacher, and school speech therapist or occupational therapist and information about school testing.